globulus/simi/guides/classes.md

 ```

 #### Extensions
 Extensions allow for a class to be extended with new methods after its declaration.
-Every class can be extended, even a final one.
+Any class can be extended, even a final one.
 For example, see how the Core class *String* can be extended to replace newlines with HTML breaks:
 ```ruby
 extend String {
     fn replaceNewlinesWithBreaks = replace("\n", "<br/>")